All posts

 Originality.ai

-Built specifically for content marketing workflows, Originality.ai combines AI detection with plagiarism checking and readability scoring in one platform.
+Built specifically for content marketing workflows, Originality.ai combines AI detection with plagiarism checking and readability scoring.
+The platform was one of the first to offer detection tuned specifically for GPT-4 and GPT-4o outputs.

 Key Features: